sifang/anchor-tracks/README.md

 Change it to your own name/value!

 ### Setup
-- restart solana
+- restart solana-test-validator
 - npm install
-- anchor rebuild
+- anchor build && anchor deploy
+- Update new contract values in lib.rs and Anchor.toml
-- anchor deploy
+- anchor build && anchor deploy

 ### try it
 [Upload 1234588]